unparalleled-js/docs-1/docs/oem/oem-api/connections.md

 # Connections

 Use the following endpoints to retrieve and create the connections that belong to an OEM customer account.
+All API endpoints listed here requires `oem_vendor` privilege.
+Talk to your Workato representative to enable this privilege in your account.

 ### Quick reference